UBC Science welcomes applications from students in British Columbia, across Canada, and around the world.

 Be sure that you will meet the admission requirements specific for UBC Science.
 Credit for the equivalent of UBC MATH 100 is mandatory.
 Further, you need to have credit for appropriate Science courses that meet the requirements for the specialization you hope to pursue.
 Often it can be easier to transfer if you've completed all of the key courses required in the first two years of a UBC specialization.

-UBC Science welcomes Aboriginal students and has a dedicated advisor to help provide the support and advice needed.
-Students may also want to refer to the UBC Aboriginal Science website, which contains a wealth of information for Aboriginal students at UBC, and the First Nations House of Learning, a home away from home and resource centre for First Nations Students studying at the university.
+UBC Science welcomes Indigenous students and has a dedicated advisor to help provide the support and advice needed.
+Students may also want to refer to the UBC Indigenous Science website, which contains a wealth of information for Indigenous students at UBC, and the First Nations House of Learning, a home away from home and resource centre for First Nations Students studying at the university.